 Payments fraud requires a holistic, integrated approach.
 There are a variety of solutions that leverage and share global anonymized and aggregated data in real time, reporting and providing risk scores to protect issuers, acquirers, merchants and consumers while stopping fraud in its tracks.
 Even with friendlier forms of fraud – including the accidental kind – it’s still preventable with the right tools and access to the right data.

-We identified seven significant CNP fraud trends that financial institutions (FIs) and merchants should watch for in 2022.
+We identified seven significant CNP fraud trends that financial institutions (FIs) and merchants should watch for.

 Seven CNP/e-commerce fraud trends to know